analoghan/TourneyControl/README.md

   - **Champion**: White button when active
   - **Recreational**: Gold button when active
   - Hidden for Team Sparring events
+  - Hidden when Tigers age bracket is selected (Tigers is always recreational)

 - **Competition Categories** (for standard events):
   - **Gender**: Male or Female